barstoolbluz/ssrc/API_DOCUMENTATION.md

 ## 3. C API (`libssrc-soxr`)

-In addition to the C++ template library, `ssrc` provides a C-language API with a calling convention very similar to the popular `libsoxr`.
+In addition to the C++ template library, `ssrc` provides a C-language API with a calling convention somewhat similar to the popular `libsoxr`.
 This API is easier to integrate into non-C++ projects and provides a more straightforward, stateful interface for resampling.

 To use this API, include the header:
 ```c